 filming was done at the real Rampart Police Station, but

-all of the interior shots and some exterior scenes were done in
+all of the interior scenes and some exterior scenes were done in

 the sound stage at Universal.
 The prop department created a

 small area that resembled Rampart's back door and